Cosmology meets cohomology: Cosmological correlators and the Wavefunction of the Universe

 To compute wavefunction coefficients relevant to FRW cosmologies, we perform an uplift by integrating the \textit{integrand} (\ref{eq:energyintegrand}) over the energies related to the time-dependent coupling constants (\ref{eq:scalefactorFourier}).
 To account for this extra time-dependence, we denote the \textit{shifted} vertex energies as $E_v = x_v + X_v$ while also tacking on the twist factor $x_v^{\vep}$ at each vertex.
 As a result, the full FRW wavefunction contributions take the form

 where $\mathcal{R}$ defines the rectangular region $E_v > X_v$ for each vertex $v$.
 In the mathematics literature, the integrals \eqref{eq:FRWwavefunccoeff} belong to the class of functions which are often called generalized Euler integrals or GKZ\footnote{Gelfand, Kapranov and Zelevinsky.} hypergeometric functions \cite{Matsubara-Heo:2023ylc}.
 As we will see in section \ref{sec:4ptIntegration}, the FRW wavefunction coefficients belong to the subset of this function space whose series expansion in $\vep$ involves only multiple polylogarithms.
+It is worth noting that \eqref{eq:FRWwavefunccoeff} is actually the spatial loop momentum integrand for loop level corrections.
+While we will only study the integrals given by \eqref{eq:FRWwavefunccoeff} in this work, the mathematical framework developed here can straightforwardly accommodate the integration over the spatial loop momentum and is left for future work.

 As an example of this prescription, consider the uplift of $\psi^{(0)}_{2,\text{flat}} \to \psi^{(0)}_{2,\text{FRW}}$.
 Using the two-site flat-space wavefunction coefficient (\ref{eq:flatspace2-site}) and the uplift relation (\ref{eq:FRWwavefunccoeff}), one obtains the explicit realization of the corresponding FRW wavefunction coefficient given by the integral expression